-Join industry leaders and advocates on Wednesday, September 26th to celebrate green building leadership, commitment, innovation, and impact in the greater Philadelphia region!
-This year's Community Award and Project finalists have been announced (scroll down to read more)!!
+Thank you to everyone who joined us with industry leaders and advocates on Wednesday, September 26th to celebrate green building leadership, commitment, innovation, and impact in the greater Philadelphia region!
+Congratulations to our Community Awardee and Project Winners (see bottom of page for descriptions)!

 Top Page Photo Credit: Barry Halkin, Halkin Photography